-With cash used for financing activities during the year, there are additional amounts owing from affiliated companies of \$28 thousand for the year.
-In addition, the Company contributed an additional \$0.13 million to its Investment in Joint Ventures.
+CANTERRA SEEDS has used cash for financing activities totalling \$0.71 million.
+There are additional amounts owing from affiliated companies of \$0.64 for the year.
+This occurred due to the timing of repayments year to year.
+In addition, the Company contributed \$0.07 million in capital costs to its long-term equity investments.

-During the year, CANTERRA SEEDS used an amount totaling \$0.91 million for investing activities.
-In 2016/17, the Company used cash to acquire additional short-term investments which used \$0.58 million of cash.
-Also, an additional \$0.33 million was used for the acquisition of additional property and equipment, and intangible assets during the year.
+During the year, CANTERRA SEEDS used an amount totalling \$1.34 million for investing activities.
+In 2017/18, the Company used cash to acquire additional short-term investments which used \$1.16 million of cash.
+Also, an additional \$0.18 million was used for the acquisition of additional property and equipment, and intangible assets during the year.

 The Company receives much of its cash inflows during the fall and spring when sales and payments for agriculture seed come in.
 A significant portion of cash outflows, both for operating expenses and inventory purchases, occur throughout the year.
-In order to appropriately manage cash during the year, CANTERRA SEEDS works toward matching the timing of cash outflows to the Company's cash inflows.
+To appropriately manage cash during the year, CANTERRA SEEDS works toward matching the timing of cash outflows to the Company's cash inflows.
 Over 80% of the cash inflows of CANTERRA SEEDS are dependent on sales of canola.
 Therefore, the Company is dependent on these sales in order to maintain its liquidity, both in the short term and the long term.
-With the strong new varieties of canola, corn and soybeans, along with the Company's long-term relationships with many canola breeding partners, liquidity is anticipated to continue to improve over time.
+With strong new varieties of canola, corn and soybeans, along with the Company's long-term relationships with many canola breeding partners, liquidity is anticipated to continue to improve over time.

-Being involved in the corn and soybean market does increase the need to manage cash flow.
-Substantial prepayments from CANTERRA SEEDS to its partner Pride Seeds are not generally matched with equal prepayments from the eventual customer.
-As this part of the business grows, it will continue to create cash flow strain on the business between the period that prepayment occurs to Pride Seeds, generally mid-October, to when this product is paid for by the eventual customer.
+Being involved in the corn and soybean market does serve to increase the need to manage cash flow.
+Substantial prepayments from CANTERRA SEEDS to its partner PRIDE Seeds are not generally matched with equal prepayments from the eventual customer.
+As this part of the business grows, it will continue to create cash flow strain on the business between the period that prepayment occurs to PRIDE Seeds, generally mid-October, to when this product is paid for by the customer.

 The Company continues to have a solid liquidity position.
 CANTERRA SEEDS is debt free and continues to have a strong asset base that can be used to access additional debt financing.
-The Company has only accessed its credit line over the last four years to commit to corn and soybean inventory from Pride Seeds, in order to prepare for the upcoming sales season.
-The Company's continued strong financial results and addition to share capital also leave CANTERRA SEEDS with very strong debt/equity and current ratios.
+The Company has only accessed its credit line over the last four years to commit to corn and soybean inventory from PRIDE Seeds, in order to prepare for the upcoming sales season.
+The Company's continued strong financial results and addition to share capital, also leave CANTERRA SEEDS with very strong debt/equity and current ratios.